ykranimate2021-ga/Wrapper-Offline-Dev-Experiments/README.md

 # Wrapper: Offline - Experimental Branch
-**This is an experimental version of Wrapper: Offline that will likely not be usable most of the time.
-Currently, this repository is being used for saving our progress of v2.0.0, more information in README.md.**
+**This is repository that will hold dev-experiments for Wrapper: Offline, these may include entire versions that are unusable or small code snippets that we plan to work with.
+See README.md here and in specific files for each experiment for more information.**

+# Current Dev-Experiments

-# Wrapper: Offline v2.0.0
+## Wrapper: Offline v2.0.0
-Version 2.0.0 of Wrapper: Offline is an update that plans to completely redefine how GoAnimate is used, bringing a new framework for the API as well as a completely remade studio!
-This "remade studio" will *not* use Adobe Flash, meaning that there's nothing in your way of using GoAnimate's themes!
-This will also means that many things previously seen undoable or hard to do will be extremely easy.
-This includes things such as *real* asset importing, and *real* video exporting!
-This is currently in heavy development, progress can be seen here when committed.
+An update we are working on to completely redefine Wrapper and how GoAnimate's themes are used as a whole.